New announcement. Learn more

 Another breathtaking example of medieval architecture, Conwy Castle built by Edward 1st between 1283 and 1287.

 Conwy Castle was used by Edward in 1294 when fighting to suppress an uprising led by Madog ap Llywelyn.
-The castle and its town walls provide a brilliant backdrop to Conwy town and is well worth a visit.
+The castle and its town walls provide a brilliant backdrop to Conwy town and a visit is well worth including in your plans when staying in one of our North Wales cottages.

 Read more about the castle: Conwy Castle